leafo/lapis/docs/reference.md

   }
 ```

-> If you're using CSRF protected in a lot of actions then it might be helpful
+> If you're using CSRF protection in a lot of actions then it might be helpful
 > to create a before filter that generates the token automatically.

 The following functions are part of the CSRF module: